 Learn traditional tile painting

-One of the most unique experiences at Graham Port is tile painting.
+One of the most unique experiences in Porto is tile painting.

 So, next time you’re in Portugal, make sure to keep an eye out for these beautiful azulejos!

 As you might already know, Porto is full of tiles, known locally as azulejos.
 These beautiful hand-painted ceramic tiles are everywhere and have been used in Portugal for centuries.